ts-docs/ts-docs/docsPages/Guides/Options.md

 ### landingPage

 If your project is a monorepo, you can use this option to tell ts-docs which repository to use the README, version and name of for the landing page.
 The first provided entry point is used by default.
+Keep in mind, if your landing page doesn't have a README file, a landing page won't be created for the documentation.

 ### name